udaygirish/udaygirish.github.io/pages/projects.md

 **Login Event** **Anomaly Detection - ML in Cybersecurity**
 <ul>
-<li>Developing a Feature Engineering and Ingestion Pipeline using MLOps approach
+<li>Developed a Feature Engineering and Ingestion Pipeline using MLOps approach
 </li>
-<li>Developing a Feature Serving and Training pipeline using GCP Vertex AI MLOps
+<li>Developed a Feature Serving and Training pipeline using GCP Vertex AI MLOps
 </li>
-<li> eveloping an Online Serving and Eval pipeline using GCP Vertex AI.
+<li> eveloped an Online Serving and Eval pipeline using GCP Vertex AI.
 </li>
 <li> Automating the entire ML Dev and Deployment field using CI-CD with GCP services.
 </li>
-<li> Developing models related to Anomaly detection using a hybrid approach of Unsupervised and Supervised models with an additional component of Explainable AI. </li>
+<li> Developed models related to Anomaly detection using a hybrid approach of Unsupervised and Supervised models with an additional component of Explainable AI. </li>
 </ul>

 ---